-Download the Program at a Glance to learn about the many sessions taking place during the conference and check back regularly for updates.
+Download the Program to learn about the many sessions taking place during the conference and check back regularly for updates.

 Wednesday, November 15 – Opening Keynote

 The Evolving Role of Canada Health Infoway